Are you shopping for cookware but can’t decide between hard-anodized and non-stick?

 Let’s start with hard-anodized:

 Calphalon (view on Amazon): Calphalon pioneered hard-anodized cookware decades ago and today remains one of the industry leaders.
 It’s cookware has a thick hard-anodized aluminum base coated with multiple layers of non-stick coating for extra durability.
 If you want to learn more, I’ve published several in-depth reviews, or you can check it out on Amazon.

 All-Clad HA1 (view on Amazon): All-Clad is best-known for its premium fully-clad stainless steel cookware, but their HA1 collection is one of the best hard-anodized non-stick options I’ve tested.
 Like Calphalon, All-Clad coats the surface with multiple layers of non-stick coating, but they also bond a steel plate to the bottom, making it even more warp-resistant and compatible for induction cooking.
 Learn more about All-clad HA1 cookware in this review or check it out on Amazon.

 Anolon Advanced (view on Amazon): Anolon may not have invented hard-anodized cookware, but they were the first to apply a non-stick coating to the cooking surface.
 This company specializes in hard-anodized non-stick cookware, and Advanced is one of their best-selling collections.
 Learn more about this collection and all Anolon products in this review, or check it out on Amazon.

 Now, let’s take a look at the best non-stick cookware that’s not made of hard-anodized aluminum.

 Made In (view on MadeInCookware.com): Made In launched in 2016 with a direct to consumer model, which allows them to offer premium products at much lower prices than high-end brands like All-Clad.
 Their non-stick pans are made with a 5-ply stainless steel base (steel exterior, three-layer aluminum core, steel cooking surface) coated with three layers of PTFE (Teflon).
-It’s ultra-durable, heats up fast and evenly, and, based on my research and testing, is one of the best non-stick pans made in the USA.
+It’s ultra-durable and heats up fast and evenly.
 The only place you can buy this pan is MadeInCookware.com.